FedBaF: Federated Learning Aggregation Biased by a Foundation Model: Appendix Overview

 \subsection{Additional Experimental Evaluations in Section~\ref{appendix:additional_experimental_evaluation}}

 This section includes supplementary experimental results, analyzing the effect of varying foundation model quality on FedBaF’s performance and comparisons using the official pre-trained foundation model.
 Computational complexity is also compared to scenarios without foundation models and weight initialization.
+Additionally, we include further experiments employing FedAdam~\citep{reddiadaptive}.